Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the Cathedral Rock formations from below

-Cathedral Rock is the site of one of the many vortices scattered throughout Sedona’s countryside
+Cathedral Rock is the site of one of the many vortexes scattered throughout Sedona’s countryside

 👉 Browse Tours on Viator

-For many people, Sedona is considered a place of spiritual importance and revered as a sacred place.
-This is thanks to its sites of strong energy flow, known as a vortex.
+Sedona is considered a destination of spiritual importance and revered as a sacred place by many.
+This is thanks to its many vortexes, sites of strong, natural energy flow.

 Red Rock Scenic Byway